Johanna Calle: Life and education

-She studied visual arts in the Talleres Artisticos program at the University of the Andes in Bogotá from 1984 to 1989 where she earned her BA in Art.
+Johanna Calle was born in 1965 in Bogotá. he studied visual arts in the Talleres Artisticos program at the University of the Andes in Bogotá from 1984 to 1989 where she earned her BA in Art.
 In 1993, she earned her Masters of the Arts from Chelsea College of Art and Design in London.
-She currently lives in Bogota today and is married to antiquarian Julio Cesar Perez Navarrete who also is a buyer of photographic archives and documentaries.
+She currently lives in Bogotá today and is married to antiquarian Julio Cesar Perez Navarrete who also is a buyer of photographic archives and documentaries.
 He helps her research and collaborates on several of her projects.

 Career and work

 Calle originally started working with traditional oil painting but decided to dedicate her work to drawing in 1994.
 She now works mostly with drawing and explores the use of line and its possibilities within her art.
 Calle uses a reduced black and white palette.
 She uses drawing to experiment with many other materials such as printed text, letraset, aluminum, wire, copper, iron and cloth.
 She also experiments with different techniques like sewing or knitting on canvas, pyrography, dactylography, collage, and typewriting.

 There is a recurring motif that occurs in her work of the collapse of order and subversion of the grid.
 She plays with juxtapositions in her work like the abstract and the figurative, legible and illegible and the signifier and the signified.

 Calle's concepts usually focus on concrete issues of everyday Colombian life but often have a universal message.
 Some of the topics she covers are gender roles, violence, abuse, malnutrition, poverty, environmental topics, urbanization and communication.
 Calle's work is delicate and touching when dealing with especially heavy topics.
 Even though her ideas stem from issues observed within Colombia, they often have a greater global context and relate to many countries on different levels.

 Some of projects involve research for statistics, specific files, police data or even certain types of materials.
 For example, her project Version Oficial (2008) involved searching official accounts issued by the Colombian government about the deaths of people in which she then made them illegible.
 For Ple de Fotos (2012) she used photos and text from police criminal archives about assassinations and made the photo prints on 1960 Czechoslovakian photo paper.
-For her series Nombre Propio (1997-1999) Calle did a significant amount of research into the cases of abandonment from the Institute for Family and Child Well-Being.
+For her series Nombre Propio (1997–1999) Calle did a significant amount of research into the cases of abandonment from the Institute for Family and Child Well-Being.
 She then knit the faces of the children into a kind of family tree.
 She did this in hopes of locating their parents and uniting them with their families.
 Her use of embroidery is crucial because it is a slow and time-consuming process.
 That passing of time is related to the passing of time these children go through to get adopted or forever wait for their parents.